hikkie3110/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ### DefaultTolerationSeconds {#defaulttolerationseconds}

-This admission controller sets the default forgiveness toleration for pods to tolerate the taints `notready:NoExecute` and `unreachable:NoExecute` for 5 minutes, if the pods don't already have toleration for taints `node.kubernetes.io/not-ready:NoExecute` or `node.alpha.kubernetes.io/unreachable:NoExecute`.
+This admission controller sets the default forgiveness toleration for pods to tolerate the taints `notready:NoExecute` and `unreachable:NoExecute` based on the k8s-apiserver input parameters `default-not-ready-toleration-seconds` and `default-unreachable-toleration-seconds` if the pods don't already have toleration for taints `node.kubernetes.io/not-ready:NoExecute` or `node.kubernetes.io/unreachable:NoExecute`.
+The default value for `default-not-ready-toleration-seconds` and `default-unreachable-toleration-seconds` is 5 minutes.

 ### DenyExecOnPrivileged {#denyexeconprivileged}